Volvo S90 Recharge T8 hybrid performance, top speed & engine

-Volvo S90 T8 engine, 0-62mph and acceleration
+Volvo S90 Recharge T8 hybrid engine, 0-62mph and acceleration

 There are four driving modes to choose from: Hybrid, Pure, Power and AWD.
 Hybrid is the default setting, using the petrol engine at the front and the electric motor at the rear to deliver the optimum balance of power and economy.
-You could leave the S90 T8 in this mode and never feel the need to select one of the other options.
+You could leave the S90 Recharge T8 in this mode and never feel the need to select one of the other options.

-There’s a fair amount of body lean in bends, while the regenerative braking – for all its usefulness – results in a decidedly spongy feel through the brake pedal.
+This is a car for making relaxed and surefooted progress in – keen drivers should opt for the BMW 530e.
+This is a car for wafting, not throwing into corners.
+There’s a fair amount of body lean in bends, while the regenerative braking – for all its usefulness – results in a decidedly spongy feel through the pedal.
 Our advice would be to leave the car in Hybrid mode and stay well within the S90’s comfort zone.

 - 1VerdictThe Volvo S90 Recharge T8 offers big executive-saloon practicality, a beautiful interior, low CO2 emissions and useful electric range